LIHEAP grants and weatherization in Rhode Island.

 Low income families and individuals in Rhode Island can get help with addressing the ever-increasing cost of home heating bills from LIHEAP and weatherization.
 Both of these resources are offered in partnership with your local community action agency, the Department of Health and Human Services, and the state government of Rhode Island.
+Find how to apply below.
 Cash grants can be disbursed for paying utility bills, and resources are also available to help people save money from free energy efficiency measures.

 There are several different components of these programs.
 For example, LIHEAP is available during the cold winter months, and can pay regular bills or a crisis component is available if someone is faced with disconnection or if they run out of heating oil or fuel.

-Heating bill assistance from Low-Income Home Energy Assistance Program
+Heating and electric bill assistance from Low-Income Home Energy Assistance Program

 While your local community action agency will have more information, in general the Low-Income Home Energy Assistance Program runs from November to March.
 Grants for paying heating bills are focused on low income families that meet income limits, with priority for the disabled, elderly and families with children.
 The payments are made directly to your heating or utility company and not to the client.